En1gma2u/ansible_tutorial/README.md

 # ansible_tutorial

-This is my awesome Ansible repositiry!
+This is my awesome Ansible repository!